dcasati/cross-cloud-vpn/sections/03-configuring-aws.md

 1. Availability Zone and
 1. the CIDR

-Repeat this process for the subnets for the following subnets and CIDRs:
+Repeat this process for the subnets for the following subnets and CIDRs.

 | Name | CIDR | Nb of Hosts
 |- | - | -